 Use a “continental” grip: Hold the racket like an ax, with the face in line with your forearm.
 Move the heel of your hand to the base of the grip, with your pinkie on the bottom of the handle.

 Stand with your feet shoulder-width apart, your dominant foot parallel to the baseline and your other foot angled 45 degrees toward the line.
 Place slightly more weight on your dominant foot.

-To create forward momentum, toss the ball to an apex 6 to 8 inches in front of you, and 1 to 2 feet higher than where your racket would strike it.
+To create forward momentum, toss the ball to an apex 15 to 20 centimetres in front of you, and 30 to 60cm higher than where your racket would strike it.
 Don’t throw higher and try to hit it on the way down.